Misterblue/misterblue.github.io/ChristmasList/index.md

 [Amazon gift cards] (for buying more books)

+Dining gift cards (for dinners out at interesting restaurants)

 Google Cardboard viewer with head straps.
 Similar to the [VR ShineCon].
 Ideal would have width and depth lense adjustments.